ginerorama/Introduction-to-Bioinformatic-for-Biologists/Lesson_3_Processes_control.md

 `command1 \|\| command2` |execute the command if the preceding one didn’t finish correctly|
 `cat file1 file2 > file0`| concatenate file1 and file2 to file0
 `sort`| sort data

+Excercises

+1. Sort ***biglist*** using multiple commands in one line.
+You can generate a ***permanent temp file***. the sorted list have to be stored again in biglist file.
+2. Make a small program using `||` able to indicate in the standard ouput (by printing in the terminal "everything was fine") if the first command works properly or not.